-Council currently has one (full time equivalent) animal management officer.
+Council currently has one (full time equivalent) animal management officer and one relieving equivalent plus two back up equivalent Animal Management staff.

 Council operates its own out of hours and animal management facility.

 3.2 Training of Authorised Officers

 Local Laws Officers undertake training to ensure they comply with all requirements as per their position description.